The slug club

 -We would need samples to analyse it, so as to make sure we find the right cure.
 But the certain thing is that it stuck them into this catatonic state.
 I also believe that miss Blazen, here was working for someone else.
 Though I am not quite sure for whom, yet. »

--Let’s make sure we find out. » Suneko said.
-And her voice was icy cold, and cutting like goblin steel.
+-Let’s make sure we find out. » Suneko’s voice was icy cold, and cutting like goblin steel.

 Severus didn’t quite like the tone of her voice.
 It didn’t seem to be merely reflecting a hope to find the culprits.
 It rather sounded like a threat, followed by a determination to find them herself.

-« We will. » Potter just replied.
-And find them quickly.
+« We will. » And find them quickly.
 Severus thought.

 When Neville Longbottom retrieved his head from the pensieve, he was flushed, and mute and trembling with rage.